-Over the course of 2013, Parry Sound Power has achieved 0 MW in peak demand savings and 0.1 GWh in energy savings.
-These results are representative of a considerable effort expended by Parry Sound Power, in cooperation with other LDCs, customers, channel partners and stakeholders to overcome many operational and structural issues that limited program effectiveness across all market sectors.
+Over the course of 2013, Orangeville Hydro has achieved 1.7 MW in peak demand savings and 8.47 GWh in energy savings, which represents 59.7% and 71.7% of Orangeville Hydro 2014 target, respectively.
+These results are representative of a considerable effort expended by Orangeville Hydro, in cooperation with other LDCs, customers, channel partners and stakeholders to overcome many operational and structural issues that limited program effectiveness across all market sectors.
 This achievement is a success and the relationships built within the 2011-2014 CDM program term will aid results in a subsequent CDM term.

-However, despite continuing improvements to existing programs Parry Sound Power faces challenges in the remaining year of the current CDM framework.
-With the current slate of available OPA Programs, and the current forecast of implementation and projected savings, Parry Sound Power does not expect to meet its 0.74 MW demand target and does not expect to meet its 4.16 GWh savings target.
-Parry Sound Power expects a 1.9 GWh shortfall to its savings target and a .045 MW shortfall in its demand target by the end of 2014.
+However, despite continuing improvements to existing programs Orangeville Hydro faces challenges in the remaining year of the current CDM framework.
+With the current slate of available OPA Programs, and the current forecast of implementation and projected savings, Orangeville Hydro expects to achieve 94.3% of its consumption target and 89% of its demand target when DR is accounted for.